phoenixframework/phoenix_live_view/guides/client/js-interop.md

   * `disconnected` - the element's parent LiveView has disconnected from the server
   * `reconnected` - the element's parent LiveView has reconnected to the server

+*Note:* When using hooks outside the context of a LiveView, `mounted` is the only callback invoked, and only those elements on the page at DOM ready will be tracked.
+For dynamic tracking of the DOM as elements are added, removed, and updated, a LiveView should be used.

 The above life-cycle callbacks have in-scope access to the following attributes:

   * `el` - attribute referencing the bound DOM node